libreworks/shady-island/docs/api/API.md

 A collection of Stacks in an Environment representing a deployment Tier.

-Derive a subclass of `Workload` and create your stacks within.
-The difference between this object and a `Stage` is that a `Stage` is meant to be deployed with CDK Pipelines.
+Consider deriving a subclass of `Workload` and creating your `Stack` objects within its constructor.
+The difference between this class and a `Stage` is that a `Stage` is meant to be deployed with CDK Pipelines.
 This class can be used with `cdk deploy`.
 This class also provides context loading capabilities.
+It is an anti-pattern to provide a `Workload` instance as the parent scope to the `aws-cdk-lib.Stack` constructor.
+You should either use the `createStack()` method, create your own sub-class of `Stack` and provide a `Workload` instance as the parent scope, or use the `import()` method to essentially _import_ a `Stack` and its constructs into a `Workload` without changing its scope.

 #### Initializers <a name="shady-island.Workload.Initializer" id="shadyislandworkloadinitializer"></a>